 No longer reliant on precious (and expensive) natural resources.
 Material items were now within reach of the average person.
-Plastic really came into its own in response to the need created by World War II and was used to create everything from helmets, body armor, parachutes, and robes.
+The plastics industry really came into its own in response to the need created by World War II and was used to create everything from helmets, body armor, parachutes, and robes; with these plastics being durable to both heat and pressure.
 This ramp-up in the production of plastic products continued after the war.
-Plastic was seen as safe, inexpensive and clean.
+Modern plastic was seen as safe, inexpensive, and clean.
 It started to replace some steel in cars, wood in furniture, paper and glass.